sanjeev-nagarro-git/UPosts/README.md

    - After logging in, you'll see two tabs: **Posts** and **Favorites**.

 6. **Posts Screen**:
    - On the Posts screen, the app will fetch posts from the server and display them.
-These posts will also be stored in Core Data in the background.
+These posts will also be stored in RealmDB.
    - You can mark posts as favorites by clicking on them, which will show a check mark.

 7. **Favorites Screen**:
    - Switch to the Favorites tab to view posts marked as favorites.
 The data displayed here is fetched from the local database.

 8. **Offline Mode**:
    - If the internet connection is disabled, the app will still function without issues.
-The posts and favorites data is stored in Core Data and accessible offline.
+The posts and favorites data is stored in RealmDB and accessible offline.

 ## Notes
 - Ensure all dependencies are installed and configured via Swift Package Manager before building the project.